 Dark Horse has the 2nd and final omnibus of CLAMP’s Angelic Layer.
 I seem to recall there was some big complaint with this book, but can’t recall what it was.
 Whatever it was, this is the big series where folks prefer the anime to the manga, so I’ll be interested to see how much CLAMP break their own premise this time.
 As we’ve seen, they later got in the habit of breaking every series they did in some way.
 Was this the first?

 MICHELLE: Somehow I missed the first omnibus of Angelic Layer coming out!
 I still have my TOKYOPOP editions, which I’ve read, but I don’t remember what the difference between the manga and the anime was.
 (Tangent: my big series where I prefer the anime to the manga is Gravitation!)
 I liked it enough to keep it, at least!

-MELINDA: I’ve been saving these up to read together, as it’s one of the few CLAMP series I never picked up.
+MJ: I’ve been saving these up to read together, as it’s one of the few CLAMP series I never picked up.
 I’m looking forward to finding out whether it’s my kind of CLAMP.

 ANNA: I’ve also never read this, so I am curious to hear what you guys think before I dive into another CLAMP series.

 SEAN: Kodansha has the 2nd season of Genshiken continue with Vol. 2.
 The cover features the new characters, and I’m hoping the focus is put squarely on them before it returns, as it inevitably will, to the original cast.

 We have finally hit the end of Naoki Urasawa’s 20th Century Boys, with the 2nd volume of the 21st Century Epilogue.
 It’s been an epic journey, thank you, Viz.
 And I fear, bar a major surprise, it will be the last Urasawa we see over here for some time.